-- 1. Exploration and Participation

-- MATH 1400 Pre-Calculus Algebra (4CR)
+• MATH 1400 - Pre-Calculus Algebra (4CR)

-- 2. Communication

-- ENGL 1010 English I: Composition (3CR)
+- ENGL 1010 English I: Composition (3CR) AND

 - ENGL 1020 English II: Composition (3CR)

 - ENGL 2005 Technical Writing (3CR)

 OR

 - ENGL 2020 Introduction to Literature (3CR)

-- 3. Relationship with the World
+- CO/M 2010 Public Speaking (3CR)

 - POLS 1000 American and Wyoming Government (3CR)

 - Human Behavior (3CR) or

 - Cultural Environment (3CR)

-- 4. General Education Electives

-- Must be chosen from areas 1, 2, or 3 above.

-- 5. Physical Education (1CR)
+Core Technical Studies Coursework (30CR)

+Students must choose course work from within a technical field of study in the School of Business and Industry or meet the requirements of a certificate program in the School of Business and Industry.

+Additional Courses within or complimenting the core area to be decided in consultation with an advisor (10CR)

-- Core Technical Studies Coursework Certification Area (30CR) Student must meet all qualifications to earn at least a certificate within one of the designated technical studies areas. - Additional Courses within certification area (10CR) There is a 40-hour minimum for transfer to the University of Wyoming. - Additional Technical Studies Electives (7CR) Select in consultation with advisor
+There is a 40-hour minimum for transfer to the University of Wyoming.

+Additional Technical Studies Electives (3CR) - Select in consultation with advisor